Why Did God Give Us the Bible?

 God gave us the Bible to make Himself known to man.

-Our minds have been clouded by sin to the point where we are unable to grasp God’s nature and character on our own.
+Sin has obscured our minds to the extent that we are unable to understand God’s nature and character on our own.

 The Bible is God’s intervention in the world to make Himself known.